yzhan1/xprez/docs/README.md

 }
 ```

-Notice that the controller object has access to our services, configuration and the custom binds we declared in `config/server.js`.
+Notice that the controller object has access to our services, utils, configuration and the custom binds we declared in `config/server.js`.

 ### app/services

 Service is a layer used to encapsulate business logic in complex business circumstances.
+You can generate a service class using
+`xprez g <serviceName> -s`.

 A basic service implementation: